neoglez/BatchManager/docs/basic-use.md

 # Basic use

 At the most basic use you'll be doing two things:

 1. Create a listener to listen to one or more events triggered by the BatchManager.
 2. Attach the listener to the SharedEventManager.

-We are going to use an Example to explain the steps: Let's generate 500 000 users.
+We are going to use an example to explain the steps: Let's generate 500 000 users.

 ## Example Generate 500 000 users and save it to a csv file.

 ### Create a listener that listen to the BatchEvent::EVENT_BATCH_PROCESS event

     ```php
     <?php
     namespace Application\Listener;